ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

   deriving (Show,Eq)
 ```

 where `Num`, `Plus` and `Minus` are the _constructors_ of the data type `AE` that correspond with numbers, sums and differences in the `AE` concrete syntax.
-We use the term constructor because all values of type `AE` are constructed with one of these operations.
+We use the term constructor because _all_ values of type `AE` are constructed with one of these operations.
 By definition, the `AE` type contains all constructions using `Plus`, `Minus` and `Num`, and no more.

-All terms in AE have associated data structures in the abstract
-syntax.
-For example `(Num 1)` is the abstract syntax for 1. `(Plus (Num 1) (Num 3))` is the abstract syntax for `1+3`. `(Minus (Plus (Num 3 (Num 5)) (Num 1))` is the abstract syntax for `3+5-1`.
+All terms in AE have associated data structures in the abstract syntax.
+For example `(Num 1)` is the abstract syntax for `1`. `(Plus (Num 1) (Num 3))` is the abstract syntax for `1+3`. `(Minus (Plus (Num 3 (Num 5)) (Num 1))` is the abstract syntax for `3+5-1`.
 For the abstract syntax to be effective, every term in the concrete syntax must have an associated term in the abstract syntax.
 Remember the properties of relations you learned in your discrete math class?
 They come in handy right now.
 The relationship between concrete syntax and associated abstract syntax should be a total function.
-Specifically, concrete syntax terms should have exactly one abstract syntax value and all concrete syntax terms should be associated with some abstract syntax value.
-Remember that errors are outputs.
+Concrete syntax terms should have exactly one abstract syntax value and all concrete syntax terms should be associated with an abstract syntax value.
+Always remember that errors are outputs.

 From this point forward I will use the TLA[^1] _AST_ when referring to abstract syntax data structures.
 AST literally means _abstract syntax tree_.
-It turns out that Haskell data types naturally form trees and trees are perfect representations for abstract syntax.
+Haskell data types naturally form trees and trees are perfect representations for abstract syntax.
 I'll come back to this later, but for now remember that AST, abstract syntax, and abstract syntax tree refer to the same Haskell data type.

 ## Parsers and Pretty Printers